EMAIL: [email protected] PHONE: 1-877-930-8360

 New friends can also help you adjust to your new life and help create new memories, so it is equally important to cultivate some new blood into your inner circle.

-Old or new, friendship is a vital ingredient in the recovery and stabilization process, so consider these folks your new tribe.
+Old or new, friendship is a vital ingredient in the recovery and stabilization process, so consider these folks your new group.

 1. Assess Your Self-Worth